 The Department authorizes the minor repair of any previously permitted stationary source of air pollution that is damaged by the Hurricane to restore it to its previously permitted condition without prior notice to the Department.
 Within 30 days of commencing such repairs, however, the permittee shall notify the Department in writing, stating the location and nature of the work, and the name, address, and telephone number of the representative of the permittee to contact concerning the work.
 Minor repairs are repairs that would not constitute reconstruction under any definition of 40 CFR Part 60, 61, or 63, and that could not affect potential to emit any pollutant.
-Repairs that would constitute reconstruction of 40 CFR Part 60, 61, or 63, or repairs that could affect potential to emit any pollutant.
-Repairs that would constitute reconstruction under any definition of 40, or 63, or repairs that could affect potential to emit any pollutant, are not authorized by this Order.
+Repairs that would constitute reconstruction under any definition of 40 CFR Part 60, 61, or 63, or repairs that could affect potential to emit any pollutant, are not authorized by this Order.